ChristofferWin/TerrafyARM/README.md

 2. [Chocolatey (Windows)](#install-via-chocolatey)
 3. [Snapcraft (Linux)](#install-via-snapcraft)

+NOTE 1: The actual executable program name is *terrafyarm* on Linux and MacOS, as these operating systems are case-sensitive

-Note: Using a package manager is ALWAYS recommended
+NOTE 2: Using a package manager is ALWAYS recommended

 ### Install via Brew
 ````bash